ar6841/Dual_Quaternion_Robots/README.md

 # Dual_Quaternion_Robots
 Robotics projects using dual quaternion algebra, some example .cpp files are shown.
 The submodules contain header files for modelling and controlling the robots.
-This repo should help you learn about dual quaternions and how you can apply them to robotics.
+This repo should help you learn about dual quaternions and how you can use them to model robots.

 This topic is way too deep for me to explain in a github readme file, I'll present you use useful formulations that will motivate you to go through the [list of resources](#list).
 I HIGHLY recommend going through each topic in the list.